 When Keith was drinking and using, the thought would come "I need a drink" and he would drink.
 "I need a pill" and he would take a pill.
 "I need a line" and he would snort whatever he could find and crush.
 I NEED RELIEF!
 We all know that feeling.
 When I was using I felt what Keith described.
 Feeling as if I was taken over by some force, some monster, using my body to fulfill the needs of it's addictions.
 We feel possessed - like the old movie Invasion of the Bodysnatchers.
 And we are the bodies snatched.

-When consumed with active addiction it feels as though there’s NO SPACE between the thought of using and the action of using.
+When consumed with active addiction it feels as though there is no space between the thought of using and the action of using.
 But there IS space.

 That space became Keith's higher power.
 No God, no man sitting on a throne, no old-fashioned idea of a vengeful and powerful figure welcoming us into heaven - but more likely damning us to eternal hell.